 For the purposes of Parts VIII.B.3 and 4, the term “adopted TMDL” shall mean either a DEP-adopted TMDL or an EPA-established TMDL and the term “point of interconnection” shall mean the point at which the MS4 of one permittee discharges into the MS4 of another permittee whose MS4 discharges to the TMDL water body.
 This situation is termed an “indirect discharge” to a TMDL water body.
 Additional guidance and information about direct and indirect discharges are included in the Phase I MS4 Permit Resource Manual.

 The Department recognizes the difficulty and expense of undertaking the requirements in this section of the permit.
 Accordingly, each permittee is required to develop a prioritized list of water bodies with adopted TMDLs and an accompanying schedule for undertaking the tasks that follow.
-To accomplish this, each permittee shall first develop a list of water bodies with adopted TMDLs that were in effect on the date of permit issuance into which its MS4 discharges either directly or indirectly through an interconnected MS4..
-This list shall include all water bodies with TMDLs that have been adopted as of the date of permit issuance.
+Alternatively, in cases where a Phase I permit covers multiple permittees and one or more permittees are stakeholders in more than one adopted TMDL, then the permittees may act together to prioritize and schedule action on the adopted TMDLs.
+To accomplish this, the affected permittee(s) shall first develop a list of water bodies with adopted TMDLs that were in effect on the date of permit issuance into which its MS4 discharges either directly or indirectly through an interconnected MS4.
 Permittees with indirect discharges to a TMDL water body are strongly encouraged to coordinate their priority water bodies and schedule with the MS4 that owns the outfall discharging to the TMDL water body so they can collaborate on the remaining steps in this subsection.
-Each permittee shall then develop a list of factors that will be used to prioritize these water bodies.
-Using the factors, the permittee shall prioritize these water bodies and include a schedule for completing the remaining tasks set forth in Parts VIII.B.3.b. through VIII.B.3.f., or, for fecal coliform TMDLs, the task in Part VIII.B.4.
-The permittee shall prepare a final report that includes the final list of prioritized water bodies with adopted TMDLs, the prioritization factors, and the associated schedule for completing the remaining tasks.
+The permittee(s) shall then develop a list of factors that will be used to prioritize these water bodies.
+Using the factors, the permittee(s) shall prioritize these water bodies and include a schedule for completing the remaining tasks set forth in Parts VIII.B.3.b. through VIII.B.3.f., or, for fecal coliform TMDLs, the task in Part VIII.B.4.
+The permittee(s) shall prepare a final report that includes the final list of prioritized water bodies with adopted TMDLs, the prioritization factors, and the associated schedule for completing the remaining tasks.
 The report shall be submitted to DEP for review and approval.

 The following steps will be applied to all adopted TMDLs except for those that address fecal coliform impairments, which will be addressed in Part VIII.B.4 below.